zeinabdastmozd/NLP-Text-Analysis/README.md

 ### 📓 `notebooks/`

-Contains the Jupyter/Google Colab notebooks used for NLP analysis, preprocessing, experimentation, and model development.
+Contains the Jupyter notebooks used for NLP analysis, preprocessing, experimentation, and model development.

 ### 📄 `report/`